 First, grab a pen and paper and walk through your home.
 Create a list of all the appliances and systems you absolutely cannot live without during a power outage.
 This “must-have” list is your starting point.
 For most people, this includes the refrigerator, freezer, sump pump, and some lights.
 You might also add a well pump, furnace, or essential medical equipment.
 Then, think about the items that are more for comfort, like your air conditioning, television, or microwave.
 Deciding what is truly essential will help you determine the minimum power you need to keep your home safe and functional.

-Know the Difference: Running vs. Starting Watts
+Understanding Running vs. Starting Watts

 Here’s a key detail that can trip people up: the difference between running watts and starting watts.
 Running watts (or rated watts) is the continuous power an appliance needs to operate.
 Starting watts (or surge watts) is the extra burst of power required to start up an appliance with a motor, like a refrigerator or an air conditioner.
 This initial surge can be two to three times higher than the running wattage.
 It’s crucial to account for the highest starting wattage among your essential appliances, as your generator must be able to supply that peak demand.